The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

 Once you have this knowledge, you won’t want to live the same way.

-9. The museum is conveniently located close to other attractions and the Riverfront
+The museum is conveniently located near other attractions in Downtown Cincinnati including the Ohio Riverfront.

 You can park once and find restaurants, parks, and other attractions within close walking proximity.
 The streetcar also stops near the museum.

-Whether you have visited the museum before or it’s your first time, you can learn a lot from your visit each time that you go.
+Whether you have visited the museum before or it’s your first time, you can learn a lot each time you go.

 It’s a little more crowded because of the FREE admission but I still think it’s worth going.